Rubber science: In other media

-Rubber science was Spinrad's term for "pseudo-science ... made up by the writer with literary care that it not be discontinuous with the reader's realm of the possible."
-The term and concept have subsequently been adopted by science fiction writers to describe science based on "speculation, extrapolation, fabrication or invention."
-For example, Star Trek: Voyager script consultant Andre Bormanis used "the so-called rubber science or the very speculative, consistent with reality" when he was unable to find scientific explanations "based in fairly well-established real science".
+While rubber science was coined in reference to science fiction literature, the term has spread to discussion of science fiction in other media, including film, television, comic books, and gaming.
+Star Trek: Voyager script consultant Andre Bormanis used "the so-called rubber science or the very speculative, consistent with reality" when he was unable to find scientific explanations "based in fairly well-established real science".
+Game designer Steven S. Long included guidance for implementing rubber science in his Hero System tabletop role-playing game ruleset.